oduwa/RWAndroidTryout/Part1_edited.markdown

 You only have to do this once.
 Future runs of the watch face will remember the configuration you've chosen here.

-In the subsequent Choose device dialog, select the Android Wear emulator that's already running - the one you set up and launched earlier - and click **OK**:
+In the subsequent Choose Device dialog, select the Android Wear emulator that's already running - the one you set up and launched earlier - and click **OK**:

 ![](Images/choose_device.png)